IASA2/NomCom-Guidance/2018-2019 Nomcom Guidance.md

 This document provides short-term guidance to the 2018 NomCom (details at <https://datatracker.ietf.org/nomcom/2018/>) to help the NomCom with their initial selections.
 A full update of RFC 4371 is planned.

 # Background
-The Internet Engineering Task Force (IETF) is a technical standards-setting organization responsible for developing and defining the standards and protocols that make up the Internet.
+The Internet Engineering Task Force ("IETF") is a technical standards-setting organization responsible for developing and defining the standards and protocols that make up the Internet.
 The IETF was established in 1986, and has since then been the center of development for the technologies that make up what we think of as the Internet.
 The IETF community gathers three times per year for week-long meetings at locations around the world.
 IETF standards are published in the Request for Comments (RFC) Series, which contains more than 8,000 documents.
 More information about the IETF is available at <https://www.ietf.org/>.

 ## The IASA is Being Updated
 The IETF is transitioning to a new version 2.0 of the IETF Administrative Support Activity.
 As part of this transition, the Internet Administrative Oversight Committee (IAOC) will be eliminated, and its oversight and advising functions transferred to the new IETF Administration LLC ("IETF LLC").
-The LLC will have a Board of Directors and the IETF Nominations Committee ("NomCom") will need to appoint several members.
-<https://datatracker.ietf.org/doc/draft-ietf-iasa2-struct/> provides a high-level summary of the structure and responsibilities.
+The IETF LLC will have a Board of Directors and the IETF Nominations Committee ("NomCom") will need to appoint several members.
+A document that provides a high-level summary of the structure and responsibilities can be found at <https://datatracker.ietf.org/doc/draft-ietf-iasa2-struct/>.

 ## Overview of the IETF Administration LLC
-The IETF Administration LLC (“IETF LLC”) provides a corporate legal framework for facilitating current and future activities related to the Internet Engineering Task Force as well as its sister organizations, the Internet Architecture Board and the Internet Research Task Force (referred to collectively as “the IETF” below for brevity).
+The IETF LLC provides a corporate legal framework for facilitating current and future activities related to the Internet Engineering Task Force as well as its sister organizations, the Internet Architecture Board ("IAB") and the IETF.
 IETF LLC exists to provide administrative support to these organizations.
 Its responsibilities are:

 * Operations.
 IETF LLC is responsible for supporting the ongoing operations of the IETF, including meetings and non-meeting activities.